Laragear/Turnstile/README.md

 > - The Cloudflare Turnstile servers are unreachable.
 > - The request to Cloudflare Turnstile servers is malformed.
 > - The token is duplicated or had a timeout.
+>
+> Connection problems will always throw an exception.

 ### Validating with Request